 Recognizing the Need for a Caregiver

 Providing structure to your mother or father’s routine, the personal care assistant allows your loved one the opportunity to experience their independence.
-As their dementia increases, this experienced caregiver will help them with each task, keeping your mom or dad focused on what they can do.
+As their dementia progresses, the experienced caregiver will help them with each task, helping your mom or dad stay focused on what they can do.
 As an adult child, you may want to be the one to provide care for your parent.
-However, it is critical to understand the demands of you and your loved one.
+But it is critical to understand the demands of you and your loved one.
 The importance of involvement and providing stimulation is an integral part of the supportive treatment.